dannyconnell/quasalang/README.md

 ### Step 3: Add your own languages & translations

-Use a CSV editor (such as the [VSCode Extension "Edit csv"](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv)) to add your own languages.
+Use a CSV editor (such as the [VSCode Extension "Edit csv"](https://marketplace.visualstudio.com/items?itemName=janisdd.vscode-edit-csv)) to add your own languages & phrases.

 **Be sure to use the format** `Language, code` in the header row e.g. `Russian, ru`: